-In the 5-year MAT program, you will experience significant cost savings while pursuing your graduate degree.
+In the Dual-Degree MAT program, you will experience significant cost savings while pursuing your graduate degree.
 Your first graduate semester begins immediately after you complete your undergraduate degree with a 7-week summer semester.
 This is the only semester you will be responsible for paying the full tuition and fees.
 During the next semester, you will intern in a school while attending evening courses.
-This internship enables you to attend tuition-free, paying only fees for the fall.
+This internship enables you to attend tuition free, paying only fees for the fall.
 Since you will be continuing your internship as part of your schedule in the spring, you are charged for only half of the tuition along with the fees.

 For more details on the costs or for a cost breakdown, please contact Graduate Financial Aid: